 John 6:44 No one can come to Me unless the Father who sent Me draws him.

 When we came to the father, it was only because He first drew us.

 John 6:65 No one can come to Me unless it has been granted to him by My Father.

-Luke 15:6 And when he comes home, he calls together his friends and his neighbors, saying to them, ‘Rejoice with me, for I have found my sheep that was lost.’
+When he has found it, he lays it on his shoulders, rejoicing.
+And when he comes home, he calls together his friends and his neighbors, saying to them, ‘Rejoice with me, for I have found my sheep that was lost.’

 Matthew 13:44 “Again, the kingdom of heaven is like treasure hidden in a field, which a man found and hid; and for joy over it he goes and sells all that he has and buys that field.
 45 “Again, the kingdom of heaven is like a merchant seeking beautiful pearls, 46 who, when he had found one pearl of great price, went and sold all that he had and bought it.

 These two short parables are about Christ seeking and saving the lost, and the joy He feels when He does.
 Both parables are about a Man who thought something was so valuable He was willing to give up everything He had to obtain it.
 The symbolism is: